Ttyl: Censorship

 The Internet Girls series has regularly been included in the American Library Association's lists of the most frequently banned and challenged books in the United States.
 Challengers content the book due to offensive language and sexually explicit content, as well as being unsuited for the age group and going against a religious viewpoint.
 The series was the ninth-most censored book between 2010 and 2019.
 In 2009 and 2011, they topped the association's list for the top ten most censored books of the year.
 The book was also included in the top-ten list for 2008 (third) and 2007 (seventh).

 In a survey of the 2018 "Banned Books Week", Myracle's Internet Girls series was rated No. 9 of the American Library Association "most banned books" of the first decade the 21st century.

 In 2022, three of Myracle's novels (ttyl, ttfn, and Shine) were listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, "Sensitive Materials In Schools," 42removed books "feature LBGTQ+ characters and or themes."
+374, "Sensitive Materials In Schools," 42% of the removed books "feature LBGTQ+ characters and or themes."
 Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: